 The table below shows information on the sensitivity of the carrying amounts of the Company's financial assets to the methods, assumptions and estimates used in calculating impairment losses on those financial assets at the end of the reporting period.
-These methods, assumptions and estimates have a significant risk of causing material adjustments to the carrying amounts of the Company's financial assets a.
-Expected cash flow recoverable:
+These methods, assumptions and estimates have a significant risk of causing material adjustments to the carrying amounts of the Company's financial assets.